 Bolton

 § This page gives an overview of the Bolton local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Bolton, set on the foothills of the West Pennine Moors in Greater Manchester, combines a busy town centre with surrounding countryside and villages.
 The town is noted for landmarks such as Bolton Town Hall and the Octagon Theatre, while the moors provide open spaces, reservoirs, and scenic trails.
 Surrounding communities such as Horwich, with its close ties to Rivington Pike and Winter Hill, offer access to popular walking areas.
 Historic mills and Victorian architecture reflect Bolton’s industrial past, while green spaces like Queen’s Park balance the urban setting.

-The administrative boundary of Bolton can be viewed on OpenStreetMap: District Boundary of Bolton.
+The administrative boundary of Bolton can also be viewed on OpenStreetMap: District Boundary of Bolton.

 Key Facts about Bolton